stolostron/rhacm-docs/governance/policy_samples.md

 ## Image vulnerability policy

-detects if containers images have vulnerabilities by leveraging Container Security Operator.
-For more information about Container Security Operator, see https://github.com/quay/container-security-operator.
-The policy installs Container Security Operator on your managed cluster if not installed and then detecting if there is any ImageManifestVuln object being created.

 Apply the image vulnerability policy to detect if container images have vulnerabilities by leveraging the Container Security Operator.
 For more information about the Security Operator, see the _Container Security Operator_ from the [Quay repository](https://github.com/quay/container-security-operator).
 The policy installs the Container Security Operator on your managed cluster if it is not installed.

-Your network policy might resemble the following YAML file:
+Your image vulnerability policy might resemble the following YAML file:

    ```yaml
    apiVersion: policy.mcm.ibm.com/v1alpha1